Who is Eligible to Apply?

-- Applicants who are applying for a Ph.D. in Architecture, Forestry and Environmental Studies, Investigative Medicine, Law, Management, Music, Nursing, or Public Health, a M.S. in Public Health, or an M.A. in Music, be sure to use the Graduate School of Arts and Sciences Ph.D./Master's application.
+- If you are applying for a Ph.D. in Architecture, Forestry and Environmental Studies, Investigative Medicine, Law, Management, Music, Nursing, or Public Health, or for an M.S. in Public Health, or an M.A. in Music, be sure to use the Graduate School of Arts and Sciences Ph.D./Master's application.

-- Applicants who are applying for any other type of degree at one of the University’s professional schools (Art, Architecture, Divinity, Drama, Forestry and Environmental Studies, Law, Management, Medicine, Music, Nursing, and Public Health) should visit that school’s website for further instructions, as those degree options have separate admissions policies, processes, and are administered by the professional school independently.
+- If you are applying for any other degree at one of the University’s professional schools (Art, Architecture, Divinity, Drama, Forestry and Environmental Studies, Law, Management, Medicine, Music, Nursing, and Public Health), visit that school’s website for further instructions.
+Those programs have separate admissions policies and processes that are administered by the professional schools, not GSAS.

 Some Ph.D. and Master’s degree programs require Graduate Record Examination (GRE) scores.
 Check your program's standardized testing requirement before you apply.
-In addition, applicants whose native language is not English will be required to take an English Language test (TOEFL or IELTS).
-See Required Examinations for more information.
+In addition, applicants whose native language is not English may need to take an English Language test (TOEFL or IELTS).

 Complete your application.